rmassidda/rmassidda.github.io/curriculum/curriculum.md

 : \hfill October - December 2020\newline
     *Tutor for undergraduate students*

-    During weekly meetings, I assisted Computer Science undergraduate students by answering their theoretical questions and aiding them with their assignments.
+    During weekly meetings, I assisted computer science undergraduate students by answering their theoretical questions and aiding them with their assignments.

 \smallskip